FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 ## Introduction

-The preservation of patient privacy and the compliance with patient consent are essential considerations when managing clinically sensitive information.
+The preservation of patient privacy and the compliance with patient consent are essential considerations when managing sensitive information such as clinical and patient data.
-Consent forms as signed by patients define the acceptable usage of data derived from a patient for research applications.
+Consent forms, as signed by patients, define the acceptable usage of data derived from a patient for research applications.
 All major research organizations, at national and international levels, enforce strict rules for the management of such data.
-Sensitive data can not be accessed without undergoing a vetting process invovlving a data access request to a data access committee, which will decide whether or not to grant requesters access to the data.
+Sensitive data can not be accessed without undergoing a vetting process involving a `data access request` to a `data access committee`, which will decide whether or not to grant requesters access to the data.

 This is a time consuming process in the absence of machine readable version of data access/ data management policies.
 In turns, it can prove detrimental to research.
 Therefore, efforts to enable the provision of concise, efficient and **machine processable** summary of key permissions and prohibitions have been made.
 Several resources are now available for the coding and exchange of `machine-actionable`, `legally binding` and `explicit` information related to allowed and consented data usage.

-The following sections details how international sequence data archives (US NCBI' dbGAP, SRA and EU EMBL_EBI EGA) are encoding Data Use Information  but also how a W3C specification, ODRL, can be used to represent equivalent information in a format compatible with the data cataloguing efforts relying on W3C DCAT specification.
+The following sections detail how the international sequence data archives (US NCBI's dbGAP, SRA and EU EMBL_EBI EGA) are encoding `Data Use Information`  but also how ODRL,a W3C specification,can be used to represent equivalent information in a format compatible with the data cataloguing efforts relying on W3C DCAT specifications.

 ### SRA & EGA XML schema for Policy, Dataset and Controler

-Next Generation Sequencing technique allow routine production of full genome data from patients.
+Next Generation Sequencing (NGS) techniques allow routine production of full genome data from patients.
 This data is highly sensitive and data repositories specialized in storing such information have developed procedures and representation models for defining the conditions of use.

-We summerize here the key objects used by the European Genome Archive, in compliance with INSDC and GA4GH guidelines.
+We summarize here the key objects used by the European Genome Archive, in compliance with INSDC and GA4GH guidelines.

 https://ega-archive.org/data-use-conditions